solita/ade-notify-api-reference-adf/README.md

 **The repository is provided for reference purposes only and the solution may require modifications to fit your use case.
 Note that this solution is not part of the Agile Data Engine product.
 Please use at your own caution.**

+Note that a general recommendation is to use the Azure Functions based notifier maintained in the [ade-notify-api-reference-azure](https://github.com/solita/ade-notify-api-reference-azure) repository instead of this ADF notifier.
+The Functions based notifier offers more configurability and generally better performance especially if you have lots of data sources with source files landing frequently.
+However, if you are already using Azure Data Factory for source data extraction and you are well familiar with it, the ADF notifier could be a good option to get started with.

 **Contents:**
 - ADF pipeline templates (.zip files)